 To start, give the surface you wish to apply the sticker to a good clean using a clean microfibre cloth to ensure no dirt, dust, grease or residue remains.
 Be sure to remove any waxes, gloss protectors or enhancers before you install, as these can all prevent adhesion to the surface.
 We recommend using rubbing alcohol or good old fashioned soap and hot water (be sure to rinse the surface thoroughly after with clean water).
-Do not use ammonia-based glass cleaners as these leave a coating on the surface which will prevent adhesion.
+Do not use any dedicated glass cleaners as these leave a slick coating on the surface which will prevent adhesion.
 Ensure the surface is completely dry before continuing.
 Cold or damp weather?
 Best to wait for a more favourable day, as a damp or cold atmosphere can hamper adhesion and significantly reduce the life of your decal.

 - Avoiding installing in cold or damp weather, higher temperatures promote adhesion to your desired surface.

 - In an ideal world, install your sticker in 15°c+ dry conditions.

 - Remove any car products before installing, more notably any car wax, as this will have adverse effects when applying.